 Read the full Brussels Airlines review.

-Low-cost airlines are often the ones which cause people get frustrated whenever flight plans do not go as planned.
-We have noticed this from our readers'comments.
+Low-cost airlines are often the ones that cause people to get frustrated whenever flight plans do not go as planned.
+We have noticed this from our readers' comments.

-It is typical that low-cost airlines are not flexible and they are trying to charge you more whenever possible.
-However, if you follow carefully their stated rules, everything goes smoothly.
+Typically, low-cost airlines are not flexible and they are trying to charge you more whenever possible.
+However if you follow carefully their stated rules, everything goes smoothly.

 Norwegian Air Shuttle

 Norwegian Air Shuttle is our favourite low-cost airline.
-It comes from Norway but its business model is not a pure low-cost model.
-You have to pay separately almost for other services but their customer service is friendly.
+Its business model is not a pure low-cost model but more advanced.
+There are many good quality onboard services available but you have to pay separately for them.

-Norwegian Air Shuttle has many routes from Helsinki and we fly often with it.
-The airline has also a good loyalty program, Norwegian Rewards.
-Free WiFi onboard is a big plus.
+Norwegian Air Shuttle has many routes from Helsinki, so we fly often with it.
+The airline has also a good loyalty program, Norwegian Reward.
+The Wi-Fi service onboard is a nice extra.